Unresolved sideband photon recoil spectroscopy of molecular ions: Simulations of unresolved photon recoil spectra

 \subsubsection{Simulation of the dynamics of motional state populations on resonance}

 In contrast to the simulations discussed in Sec. \ref{naturalBroad}, here $\Gamma_L\gg\Gamma_t$ and according to Eq. (\ref{R_abs_res_MgH}) the saturation intensity $I_{sat}^L$ depends on the laser linewidth.
-As for the \Mg case, for laser intensities $I_L \ll I_{sat}^L$, we can ignore the stimulated emission terms in Eqs. (\ref{rate1}-\ref{rate2}), while in the case of $I_L\gg I_{sat}^L$, the spontaneous emission terms can be neglected.
-Since in the present case the spontaneous emission rate is similar to the trap heating rates, and the Lamb-Dicke parameters are much smaller than one, the trap heating influences the motional state dynamics much more strongly than spontaneous emission in all of the scenarios considered below.

-Equivalently to the \Mg case we introduce the scaled time $\tau_{scaled}^L \equiv \tau_{spec} \times R_{\text{abs,0}}^{\text{res},L}$.
-In Fig. \ref{MgHPopScaled}, we show the evolution of the populations of the various motional states ($\nip$, $\nop$) on resonance ($\omega_L=\omega_t$) as a function of real time $\tau_{spec}$ (bottom x-axis) and scaled time $\tau_{scaled}^L$ (top x-axis).
-Here, we take $\Gamma_L/2\pi= 50$ MHz and $I_L= 7.07$ Wcm$^{-2}$ $=2.08 \times 10^{4} I_{sat}^L$ with $I_{sat}^L = 3.40$ Wm$^{-2}$.
+Equivalently to the \Mg case, we introduce the scaled time $\tau_{\text{scaled}}^L \equiv \tau_{\text{spec}} \times R_{\text{abs,0}}^{\text{res},L}$.
+In Fig. \ref{MgHPopScaled}, we show the evolution of the populations of the various motional states ($\nip$, $\nop$) on resonance ($\omega_L=\omega_t$) as a function of real time $\tau_{\text{spec}}$ (bottom x-axis) and scaled time $\tau_{\text{scaled}}^L$ (top x-axis).
+Here $\Gamma_L/2\pi= 250$ MHz and $I_L= 7$ W cm$^{-2}$ $=4 \times 10^{3} I_{sat}^L$ with $I_{sat}^L = 1.7$ mW cm$^{-2}$ which correspond to typical parameters of our experiment.
 As in Fig. \ref{dummy1}, the motional ground state population (0,0) is a monotonically decreasing function of time.
-At short time the populations of all other motional states $(\nip,\nop)\neq (0,0)$ increase linearly with time, while for longer times, the rate of increasing population saturates and eventually decreases as a broader range of motional states is reached.
-The main reason for the difference in the dynamics of the excited motional state populations at a given scaled time, as compared to the \Mg case, is the different importance of trap heating.
+For short times the populations of all other motional states $(\nip,\nop)\neq (0,0)$ increase linearly with time, while for longer times, the rate of increasing population saturates and eventually decreases as a broader range of motional states is reached.
+The main reason for the difference in the dynamics of the excited motional state populations at a given scaled time, as compared to the \Mg case, is the difference in motional excitations per scattered photon due to the difference in LPDs (see detailed discussion in Sec. \ref{Discussion}).